NiagaChain/wallet-faq/src/faq/en/management/what-are-private-keys-mnemonic-phrase-wallet-seed.md

 # What are private keys?

 Usually, terms i.e. private key, mnemonic phrase, and wallet seed are used interchangeably in the cryptocurrency context.
-All these terms typically refer to information that is used to control funds on non-custodial cryptocurrency wallets like Unstoppable.
+All these terms typically refer to information that is used to control funds on non-custodial cryptocurrency wallets like Coinclass.

 Every non-custodial cryptocurrency wallet is expected to provide users with a private key during wallet app setup.
 That key is created/generated during the setup steps and typically should not be stored anywhere online.